-This requirement is an academic, credit-bearing experience completed during the senior year.
-It is designed to ensure that concentrators participate in an experience that applies basic knowledge (theories, frameworks, concepts about families) to real families in a setting beyond the classroom.
-It must be approved by the chair of the Department of Social Work and Family Studies prior to enrollment.
-A St. Olaf faculty member must teach or supervise the experience.
-The senior capstone experience results in a product or project that involves working with real families.
-It could be a panel or talk organized by the student(s), a pamphlet, a web site, a portfolio, an integrative paper, or another approved project.
+This requirement is an academic, generally credit-bearing experience completed during the senior year (can include the previous summer).
+It is designed to ensure that concentrators participate in an experience that applies basic family knowledge (theories, frameworks, concepts) to real families in a setting beyond the classroom.
+It must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment and supervised by a faculty member who teaches courses for the concentration.
+Students present the experience and concomitant learning as a graded assignment for a public audience in the Senior Seminar in Family Studies (FS 391).
 Through the experience, students demonstrate attainment of intended learning outcomes for family studies.

-- Includes 50-80 hours devoted to direct experience with families;
+- Includes a minimum of 40 hours devoted to direct experience with families (more than one);

 - Can be domestic or international;

 - Can be taken either graded or Pass/No Pass (P/N);

 - Can be submitted for distinction in a major, if it meets that department’s guidelines for distinction;

 - Must be approved by faculty member in the Department of Social Work and Family Studies prior to enrollment;

 - Taught or supervised by a St. Olaf faculty member.

 - A project in a senior year course, social work practicum, or nursing clinical; or